10 month sleep regression: Myth or real?

 Reason #2: Discomfort

 If your little one is fussy at night, it could be due to some sort of discomfort, whether from or sickness.
-Understandably, babies tend to have a harder time sleeping when they’re in pain, congested, etc. Usually, this type of discomfort only lasts a few days to a week, and returning to your typical routine as soon as they’re feeling better can on their sleep.
+Understandably, babies tend to have a harder time sleeping when they’re in pain or congested.
+Usually, this type of discomfort only lasts a few days to a week, and returning to your typical sleep routine as soon as they’re feeling better can on their sleep.

 Reason #3: Separation anxiety